DeFiCh/handbook/src/defid.md

 - Serve data to lightweight clients
 - Validate and propogate blocks and transactions

 Every DeFiChain node runs an implementation of the DeFiChain protocol, and can be run on local and cloud machines.
-The minimum requirements for running the reference `defid` node are
+The recommended requirements for running the reference `defid` node are

 - Desktop or laptop hardware running recent versions of Windows, Mac OS X, or Linux.
-- Atleast 5 GB of disk space
+- Atleast 30 GB of disk space (Minimum: ~8GB)
-- 2 gigabytes of memory (RAM)
+- Atleast 8 gigabytes of memory (RAM) (Minimum: ~1GB, but sufficient swap and isn't recommended)
-- Stable internet connection with high upload limits
+- 4 GB of swap space (Minimum: None, but highly recommended to give room for memory fragmentation spikes)

 There are two ways start using the node - using the compiled releases or compiling the souce code on your own.